 What If You Ate Everything In Sight?

 If you ate everything is sight and your exercise was walking back and forth to the to the buffet table, take heart, It was just one day.
+It’s not so difficult to make up for your indulgences over the next few days.

 The danger is letting it stretch into days or weeks.
 That’s when your waistline starts expanding and the pound you gained this year stays there and gets joined by another the following year.